-- 1. This report describes the licensed longline fishery for Patagonian toothfish (Dissostichus eleginoides) in the South African exclusive economic zone (EEZ) at the Prince Edward Islands, which includes a portion each of Subareas 58.6 and 58.7 and Division 58.4.4a and also extends into FAO Area 51, outside the CAMLR Convention Area.
-No current legal fishery exists outside areas of national jurisdiction in either Subareas 58.6 or 58.7 or Division 58.4.4a. - 2.
-Reports of substantial illegal fishing prompted South Africa to establish a legal fishery around its EEZ in 1996 and five experimental permits, with a total catch limit of 2 500 tonnes, were issued for 1997. - 3.
-Within the South African EEZs, catch limits for target and by-catch species, as well as vessel licensing, are assigned by South Africa.
+1. This report describes the licensed longline fishery for Patagonian toothfish (Dissostichus eleginoides) in the South African exclusive economic zone (EEZ) at the Prince Edward Islands.
+Within the CAMLR Convention Area, this EEZ is mostly situated within the boundaries of Subarea 58.7 and overlaps a small portion of Division 58.4.4a and also extends into FAO Area 51 outside the Convention Area.
+Fishing outside areas of national jurisdiction in either Subarea 58.7 or Division 58.4.4a is currently prohibited.

+2. Reports of substantial illegal fishing prompted South Africa to establish a legal fishery around its EEZ in 1996 and five experimental permits, with a total catch limit of 2 500 tonnes, were issued for 1997.

+3. Within the South African EEZ, catch limits for target and by-catch species, as well as vessel licensing, are assigned by South Africa.
 In 2005, South Africa licensed five operators with fixed proportional allocations and a catch limit of 450 tonnes, to undertake fishing in its EEZ at the Prince Edward Islands.
-Between 2006 and 2010, only one operator, holding 27% of the catch limit, had been active in the fishery but in 2010, a second vessel licensed to catch the remaining 73%, entered the fishery. - 4.
-Some experimental pot fishing was undertaken during 2004 and 2005, but historically, most of the catch was taken with autoline and Spanish longline.
+Between 2006 and 2010, only one operator, holding 27% of the catch limit, had been active in the fishery but in 2010, a second vessel licensed to catch the remaining 73%, entered the fishery.

+4. Some experimental pot fishing was undertaken during 2004 and 2005, but historically, most of the catch was taken with autoline and Spanish longline.
 In 2008, trotlines were introduced in response to high levels of catch depredation by killer whales (Orcinus orca) and by 2011 these have largely replaced Spanish longlines.